Showing posts with label Shoot 'em ups - Horizontal. Show all posts

 I'm getting too old and slow

-A scanner shows the location of each scientist but this sadly falls short of detailing the level layout.
+A scanner shows the location of each scientist, but this falls short of detailing the level layout.
 I don't know why, but this doesn't work well for me.
-Sigh... how many more times must I be rebounded back and forth like a yoyo.
-Yes, this is one incredibly FAST shoot 'em up that has you on the edge of your seat.
-Blink and you're dead!!
+Sigh... how many more times must I be rebounded back and forth like a yo-yo?
+Yes, you're on the edge of your seat for this incredibly FAST shooter.
+Blink, and you're dead!!

 This is an incredible idea that uses who you rescue in a positive way for the next level.
 It's superb!